evykassirer/notes/cs365/README.md

 Conjecture: P != NP.
 For any NP-complete L and any c > 0, there is no algorithm that computes L in time O(n^c)

-Conjecture (Strong Exponential-Time Hypothesis): There is a constant delta > 0 such that every algorithm that computes SAT has time complexity Omega(2^(delta*n))
+Conjecture (Strong Exponential-Time Hypothesis): There is a constant δ > 0 such that every algorithm that computes SAT has time complexity Omega(2^(δ*n))

 Theorem 1: There exists a language L in NP such that any algorithm in the RAM model that computes L has running time Omega(n)